APrf Cheryl Shoubridge

 • Animal models to investigate functional impact of the two most frequent expanded polyalanine tract mutations in the ARX gene.

-• Establish the molecular mechanisms of disease associated with a range of expanded polyalanine tract mutations in ARX to begin to understand how these mutations underpin the intellectual disability with and without a broad spectrum of associated clinical symptoms in affected patients, including epilepsy.
+• Establish the molecular mechanisms of disease associated with disease causing variants to understand the impact on brain development leading to intellectual disability and the broad spectrum of associated clinical symptoms in affected patients, including epilepsy.

 Available research Projects for Honours and HDRs